rogerfarrell/Notes/Vim tips.md

----
-tags: vim
----
+:vim:

 # Multiplexing

-Vanilla Vim is adequate for basic multiplexing: [vanilla-vim-multiplexing](vanilla-vim-multiplexing.md)
+Vanilla Vim is adequate for basic multiplexing: [Multiplexing in vanilla Vim](Multiplexing in vanilla Vim.md)

 # Navigating `:help`